Back to Blog

 Compliance in debt collection voice AI operates at multiple levels, and agencies must understand where responsibility lies.

 Platform-level compliance: The underlying voice AI platform should include TCPA-compliant calling windows, DNC list checking, and consent tracking.
-Trillet's white-label platform includes these features natively - they're not add-ons that require additional fees.
+Trillet's white-label platform includes these features natively; they are not add-ons that require additional fees.

 Script-level compliance: Agencies and their clients are responsible for the actual words the AI speaks.
 Mini-Miranda disclosures, validation notices, and state-specific requirements must be programmed into the agent scripts.
 The platform provides the tools; the agency configures compliance.